 Some herbs will survive the winter better than others.

-Herbs that are a less resistant to the cold include lemon verbena, tarragon and rosemary.
-These may survive the winter unprotected, but covering them with horticultural fleece will further improve their prospects, particularly if your growing space is exposed to cold winds.
-To do this, just lay a length of fleece over the plant and then wrap string round the pot to hold the fleece in place.
+Herbs that are a less resistant to the cold include lemon verbena and tarragon.
+These may survive the winter unprotected (my lemon verbena has survived the last five winters), but covering them with horticultural fleece will improve their prospects, particularly if your growing space is exposed to cold winds.
+To do this, before the first hard frosts, just lay a length of fleece over the plant and then wrap string round the pot to hold the fleece in place.

 4. Slug and snail patrol